willfurnass/sheffield_hpc/hpc/scheduler/sge.rst

                        have exclusive use of e.g. memory/IO buses.
 Note that you still need to request CPU cores and memory to avoid being limited to just the default per job (one core and a set amount of RAM).
+Also note that the use of this option will likely result in longer queuing times.

 ``-l hostname=``       Target a node by name.
 Not recommended for normal use.